centreon/centreon-documentation/en/administration/secure-platform.md

 ### Audit logs and enable SELinux

-Before to enable SELinux in **enforcing** mode, you need to be sure that no errors appear using the following command:
+Before enabling SELinux in **enforcing** mode, you need to be sure that no errors appear using the following command:

 ```shell
 cat /var/log/audit/audit.log | grep -i denied